lukelarue/losiento/project_spec.md

   - Notes:
     - `losiento_game/models.py` defines `Card`, `PawnPosition`, `Pawn`, `Seat`, `GameSettings`, `GameState`, and `game_state_to_dict` consistent with the spec.
     - `losiento_game/engine.py` implements deck construction and shuffling with the correct 45-card composition.
+    - `InMemoryPersistence._ensure_deck` and the Firestore equivalent rebuild the deck when it is exhausted (using the configured seed when present) and clear the `discard_pile` before drawing further cards.

 - **Board geometry (outer track, slides, Safety Zones)**
   - **Status:** Completed (geometry wired into code)